Karen Ludwig (politician)

 Karen Ludwig (born May 13, 1964) is a Canadian Liberal politician who represented the riding of New Brunswick Southwest in the House of Commons of Canada from 2015 until 2019.
 She was the first woman to represent the riding.

 Background

-Ludwig moved from Ontario to Saint Andrews, New Brunswick in 1988 when her husband, Andrew took a job in the aquaculture industry.
+Ludwig moved from Ontario to Saint Andrews, New Brunswick, in 1988 when her husband, Andrew took a job in the aquaculture industry.
 Prior to entering politics, Ludwig was a business owner, associate dean, university professor, and international exporter.
 She has a Master of Arts and Master of Education degree, as well as a CITP designation.
 Ludwig joined the Faculty of Business Administration at the University of New Brunswick in 2002.
 In 2009, she was nominated for the Allan P. Stuart Award for Excellence in Teaching at UNB, and in 2012, Ludwig was presented with a Departmental Award in Teaching Excellence for her teaching of International Trade in their MBA Program.

-Ludwig lives in St. Andrews, New Brunswick with her husband Andrew.
-She is also a mother of two children.
+She is a mother of two children.